 A century ago, debt was regarded as an earned privilege for a few.
-But today, debt is viewed as a right for all and borrowing is an integral part of our lives.
+But today, debt is viewed as a right for all, and borrowing is an integral part of our lives.
 There has been a generational shift in our country.
-The World War II generation was savers, but later transitioned into a generation of consumers, or spenders, and today, we are a generation of debtors as we spend beyond our income through the use of easy, yet harmful, debt (e.g., credit cards).
+The World War II generation was savers, but later transitioned into a generation of consumers, or spenders, and today, we are a generation of debtors as we spend beyond our income using easy, yet harmful, debt (e.g., credit cards).

-Scripture does not say debt is sinful, but sinful behaviors in most cases can lead to or create debt behaviors such as envy, pride, greed, gluttony or lust.
+Scripture does not say debt is sinful, but sinful behaviors such as envy, pride, greed, gluttony, or lust – in most cases – can lead to or create debt.
 Make no mistake about it, God has nothing good to say about debt.
 The psalmist says in Psalm 37:21: “The wicked borrow and do not repay.”
 Solomon wrote in Proverbs 22:7: “The rich rule over the poor, and the borrower is servant to the lender.”
 Second Kings 4:1–7 tells the story of the widow and the oil where, because of the widow’s deceased husband’s debts, she faced losing her children to the debt collector.
 Fortunately, there is a positive outcome to this story, as the widow’s obedient faith and willingness to follow godly counsel led to an incredible blessing from God.

 Debt extracts a physical toll.
 It increases stress, which contributes to mental, physical and emotional fatigue.
-It harms relationships and is the number one reason for divorce in the U.S. Many people raise their standard of living through debt, only to discover that the burden of debt controls their lifestyles.
-Debt also places the believer in financial bondage, and gets in the way of our fulfilling the calling on our lives to be abundant and cheerful givers.
+It harms relationships and is the number-one reason for divorce in the United States.
+Many people raise their standard of living through debt, only to discover that the burden of debt controls their lifestyles.
+Debt also places the believer in financial bondage and gets in the way of our fulfilling the calling on our lives to be abundant and cheerful givers.
 Accumulating debt also creates a blurred line between wants and needs.
 Lastly, for those who have children, the question we should ask ourselves is “What lessons are we teaching our children by living in the bondage of financial debt?”

-Credit cards are not inherently sinful but are very dangerous.
+Credit cards are not inherently sinful, but they are very dangerous.
 Studies show that people spend about 30 percent more when they use credit cards than when they use cash, simply due to the fact that it is easier to spend money we don’t actually have.
-As of November 2012, the average U.S. household was carrying $7,117 in credit card debt (versus $2,966 in 1992).
-If you can’t pay the monthly balances, you should strongly consider cutting up your card(s).
-Again, it’s just simply too easy to spend money that you truly don’t have!
+As of November 2020, the average U.S. household was carrying $6,271 in credit card debt versus $2,966 in 1992.
+If you cannot pay the monthly balances, you should strongly consider cutting up your card(s).
+Again, it’s simply too easy to spend money that you truly don’t have!
 Return to the days of “if you don’t have the money to buy it, go without” until you have saved for the purchase.